ofiwg/libfabric/man/fi_cm.3.md

 ## fi_shutdown

 The fi_shutdown call is used to gracefully disconnect an endpoint from its peer.
-If shutdown flags are 0, the endpoint is fully disconnected, and no additional data transfers will be possible.
-Flags may also be used to indicate that only outbound (FI_WRITE) or inbound (FI_READ) data transfers should be disconnected.
-Regardless of the shutdown option selected, any queued completions associated with asynchronous operations may still be retrieved from the corresponding event queues.
+The flags parameter is reserved and must be 0.
+Any queued completions associated with asynchronous operations may still be retrieved from the corresponding event queues after an endpoint has been shutdown.

 An FI_SHUTDOWN event will be generated for an endpoint when the remote peer issues a disconnect using fi_shutdown or abruptly closes the endpoint.